visit-dav/visit/src/doc/using_visit/WorkingWithFiles/Supported_File_Types.rst

 VisIt_ can create visualizations from databases that are stored in many types of underlying file formats.
-VisIt_ has a database reader for each supported file format and the database reader is a plugin that reads the data from the input file and imports it into VisIt_.
+VisIt_ has a database reader for each supported file format and the database reader is a plug-in that reads the data from the input file and imports it into VisIt_.
 If your data format is not listed in `File formats supported by VisIt
 <http://visitusers.org/index.php?title=Detailed_list_of_file_formats_VisIt_supports>`_
-then you can first translate your data into a format that VisIt_ can read (e.g. Silo_, VTK, etc.) or you can create a new database reader plugin for VisIt_.
-For more information on developing a database reader plugin, refer to the `Getting Data Into VisIt
+then you can first translate your data into a format that VisIt_ can read (e.g. Silo_, VTK, etc.) or you can create a new database reader plug-in for VisIt_.
+For more information on developing a database reader plug-in, refer to the `Getting Data Into VisIt
 <https://visit-dav.github.io/visit-website/pdfs/GettingDataIntoVisIt2.0.0.pdf?#page=97>`_
 manual or contact us via `Getting help <https://visit-dav.github.io/visit-website/support/>`_.